SrishtiGupta3006/Runtime-Enforcement/Readme.md

 ```

 ## ExclusiveModifiedAutomata.py
-Debug tool for A1′ and A2′.
+To see Modified Automata A1′ and A2′.
 ```
 python ExampleScenario/Logging_AV/ExclusiveModifiedAutomata.py
 ```